 For me, I had a hard time digesting it all.
-I hated the colonialist feel to taking over a culture with the ideal that Christianity is somewhat superior.
+I hated the colonialist feel of taking over a culture with the idea that Christianity is somewhat superior.

-That the values of one religion is better than the other.
-But, when speaking to the locals they thought that it was the best thing that ever happened and were happy.
+That the values of one religion are better than the other.
+But, when speaking to the locals they thought that it was the best thing that ever happened and were happy to be.
 I guess people got tired of fighting and would rather be united than divided.

 Shop for local handicrafts